kantundpeterpan/velib_analysis/README.md

 ![](./img/mermaid-diagram-2025-04-27-214223.png)

-# Data transformation
+# Data transformation and processing

-Data were analysed over the complete acquisition period.
+Data were filtered to exclude the period from 2024-07-15 to 2024-08-31 during which the Olympic Summer games took place in Paris and which probably caused significant alterations in daily bike usage patterns both due to differences in trip profiles as reallocation strategy as well as setup of temporary rental stations.

 For each time point and station the relative occupation of the station was calculated by dividing the number of available bikes (`num_bikes_available`) by the sum of available bikes and available docks (`num_docks_availabe`) ([see also the dbt models](./dbt/athena_/models/)).

 The relative occupation was then averaged for each station by the hour of the day ([see for